GROUPS

 PARISH

 This group is holding a Hybrid meeting, in person and via Zoom, from 8:30 to 10 a.m.
-They have a good time socially, intellectually challenging time, and spiritually supportive time.
-For information, contact Howard Zuckerman at hzuck1@yahoo.com
+The group will be watching the Great Courses video lecture series, "Jesus and the Gospels".
+Lectures are 30 minutes on average with a discussion afterwards on each topic.
+Contact Howard Zuckerman at hzuck1@yahoo.com.

 Saturday Morning Men's Study Group